-Planning and Zoning Commission:

-Public Forum - November 17, 2009 (6:30 PM - City Council Chambers of City Hall)
+A. The following outline was developed prior to the Planning and Zoning Commission's initial public forum concerning the five-year process, which was held November 17, 2009 at 6:30 PM in City Council Chambers of City Hall.

-1. The purpose of the public forum is for the Commission to:
+The purpose of the public forum was for the Commission to: